chandan451/MyBlog_v2.0/README.md

 python manage.py createsuperuser
 ```

-After all these steps , you can start testing and developing this project and can directly host it in any hosting platform.
+After all these steps, you can start testing and developing this project and can directly host it in any hosting platform.

 #### That's it!
 You are ready to go, Happy Coding!